 Their obligations are not just to the welfare of prisoners but also to the general public and prison staff through providing adequate security measures, to other prisoners by ensuring that prisoners do not harm one another, and to the general good governance of the prison.
-To suggest that transport of prisoners or cell accommodation is a service to prisoners is to ignore the fact that they are functions performed in order to comply with the sometimes competing obligations of prison management to its prisoners, its staff, the public and the good governance of the prison.480
+To suggest that transport of prisoners or cell accommodation is a service to prisoners is to ignore the fact that they are functions performed in order to comply with the sometimes competing obligations of prison management to its prisoners, its staff, the public and the good governance of the prison.

-On further appeal, 481 the Full Federal Court concluded that none of the matters about which the appellant complained met the test for indirect discrimination under s 6.
-Accordingly, the Court considered that it was unnecessary to reach a finding on the
+On further appeal, 493 the Full Federal Court concluded that none of the matters about which the appellant complained met the test for indirect discrimination under s 6.
+Accordingly, the Court considered that it was unnecessary to reach a finding on the question of whether the respondent prison was the provider of a service within the meaning of s 24.
+However, their Honours did observe, in obiter, that although the meaning of 'service' is not simple to resolve, and the matter was not argued in depth, we see some strength in the view that the provision of transport and accommodation, even in a prison, may amount to a service or facility.494

-476 Rainsford v Victoria [2007] FCA 1059.
+&lt;sup>488 Rainsford v Victoria [2007] FCA 1059.
 For discussion of this case, see Frances Simmons, 'When is performing a government function a service?'
 (2008) 46 Law Society Journal 40.

-^[2007] FCA 1059, [73]-[76].
+[2007] FCA 1059, [73]-[76].